 MBA Addresses Life Insurance Company Risk-Based Capital Requirements

-MBA will continue to work with its life company members to create a favorable RBC climate for them to invest in commercial and multifamily real estate mortgages, equity real estate, and CMBS, as well continue to engage with the NAIC at all levels.
+NAIC expects to place this issue on the committee docket for discussion and consideration in 2017.
+When NAIC releases a formal proposal, MBA will work with members to review and comment on changes to the risk based capital rule for life company holdings of CMBS.
+MBA will continue to work with its life company members to create a favorable RBC climate for them to invest in commercial and multifamily real estate mortgages, equity real estate, and CMBS, and will continue to engage with the NAIC at all levels.

 Get Loud with the Mortgage Action Alliance